vmchale/atspkg/man/MANPAGE.md

-**atspkg** is configured with Dhall, in an atspkg.dhall file. **atspkg** can be configured to produce binary targets (possibly linked against Haskell libraries), as well as plain C targets.
+**atspkg** is configured with Dhall, in an atspkg.dhall file. **atspkg** can be configured to produce binary targets (possibly linked against Haskell libraries), static library targets, and as plain C targets.

+There is also a file $HOME/.config/atspkg/config.dhall which can be used to configure all builds.

 ## TEMPLATES

-There are several template avaiable for **pi** as well (see https://crates.io/crates/project_init for more details).
-A couple examples:
+There are several templates available for **pi** (see https://crates.io/crates/project_init for more details).
+Several examples:

 ```
 pi new ats project